anwararcoder/arcommerce/README.md

 ---------------------------------------------------

 ## To Run Server
-=> Please Open Terminal And Type "json-server --watch data.json --port 9000"
+=> Please Open Terminal And Type `json-server --watch data.json --port 9000`
       Open [http://localhost:9000](http://localhost:9000) to view it in your browser.
 Or
 => Please Open Terminal And Type "npm run json-server"